-This is an introductory course for Kundalini Yoga, no previous yoga experience is required.
-Flexibility of body (while nice to have) is not a pre-requisite, more important is flexibility of mind; willingness to experience a new discipline in a non-judgemental and non-competitive environment would be paramount.
+This is a continuing course for Kundalini Yoga.
+Flexibility of body (while nice to have) is not a prerequisite, more important is flexibility of mind; willingness to experience a new discipline in a non-judgmental and non-competitive environment would be paramount.

 Students will go through a series of breathing exercises while sitting on the floor with a straight back (as far as your body allows) with eyes closed for inner focus and in a meditative state.
 Physical movements will be introduced gradually and there are always alternate positions available as we all have different physical constraints.

-(Note: Kundalini Yoga could be physically demanding for intermediate and advanced levels, but not at this course level.)
+(Note – Kundalini Yoga could be physically demanding for intermediate and advanced levels.)

 This is not a course to try for a week or two and give up – each class will be progressively built from previous week(s).
-All the tutor asks is your commitment to completing this 8-week introductory course before deciding it’s not for you!
+All I ask is your commitment.

 The emphasis is on your breath, mind and body (in that sequence).
 This practice does not follow any religious discipline or faith.

-Please bring your own yoga mat or cushion (for sitting if required) – there are some mats available at MKC.
+Please have your own yoga mat or cushion (for sitting if required).

 TUTOR: Peter has been a regular yoga practitioner in different styles of yoga for a number of years, Kundalini yoga for the last 2½ years.
 He finally decided to do his Level 1 Yoga Teachers Training course in Kundalini Yoga in Rishekesh, India (often referred to as the home of yoga).